 What is CBD oil?

-CBD or cannabidiol is one of many chemical compounds found in cannabis sativa called cannabinoids.
+What is CBD oil?
+CBD or cannabidiol is one of many chemical compounds found in cannabis sativa or (industrial hemp) called cannabinoids.

 It is found along with 113 other cannabinoids including THC.
 Cannabinoids act on receptors found in the endocannabinoid system.